Noel Gallagher: Changing band dynamic

 Gallagher's role as a chief songwriter for Oasis changed over time as he allowed a greater level of lyrical input from the other band members.
 Standing on the Shoulder of Giants included Oasis' first-ever album track written by his brother Liam.
 Heathen Chemistry included a further three tracks by Liam (including "Songbird"), one by Gem Archer, and one by Andy Bell.
 The album Don't Believe the Truth featured another three tracks by Liam (one of them, "Love Like a Bomb", co-written with Archer), one from Archer, and two from Bell.
 The latter two albums have been greeted with increasing critical and commercial success in the UK, particularly Don't Believe the Truth.
 The second single from Don't Believe the Truth, "The Importance of Being Idle", became the second Oasis track sung by Noel to top the UK charts and was named 2005's finest track by Q magazine, as well as being nominated for the NME's "Best Song of 2005" award.
-On the final Oasis albums, Gallagher's increasing role as lead singer, apparently to compensate for his diminished role as songwriter, caused some tension with Liam.
+On the final Oasis albums, Noel's increasing role as lead singer, apparently to compensate for his diminished role as songwriter, caused some tension with Liam.

-Zak Starkey, son of Beatles drummer Ringo Starr and previous drummer for The Who and Johnny Marr, replaced long-time drummer Alan White during the recording sessions for Don't Believe the Truth.
+Zak Starkey, son of Beatles drummer Ringo Starr and previous drummer for the Who and Johnny Marr, replaced long-time drummer Alan White during the recording sessions for Don't Believe the Truth.
 The loss of White prompted Gallagher to comment in a 2005 interview that he credits Oasis' trouble with drummers, in part, to the fact that he is himself a talented drummer: "I get a lot of stick for it, but I'm the best drummer in the group."

-Controversy
+Feuds

-Gallagher is well known for his controversial and outspoken statements in the press; he acknowledged his tendency for faux pas in the song "My Big Mouth" on the album Be Here Now.
+Gallagher is known for his controversial and blunt statements in the press, including those about other public figures; he acknowledged his tendency for faux pas in the song "My Big Mouth" on the album Be Here Now.
 He has defended himself, saying, "People think [I'm] controversial for the answers [I] give to silly questions in interviews, but ...
 I'm not thinking about insulting people; I say what I genuinely feel is in my heart.
 My conscience is clean, d'you know what I mean?
 Y'know, I'm true to myself—fuck everybody else."
+On-stage at the 1996 Brit Awards, where INXS singer Michael Hutchence presented Oasis' "Best Video" award for Wonderwall, after receiving the award from Hutchence, Gallagher pointed his award to Hutchence and said, "Has-beens should not be presenting awards to gonna-be's." referring to INXS' popularity declining.
+Those words devastated Hutchence.